Azure-Samples/azure-ai-vision-sdk/README.md

 ## News

+* **Vision SDK 0.15.1-beta.1** released September 2023.
+  * Add support for Java JRE on Windows x64 and Linux x64.
+  * Input image can now be provided from a memory buffer (in addition to from file or URL).
 * **Vision SDK 0.13.0-beta.1** released July 2023.
 Image Analysis support was added for Universal Windows Platform (UWP) applications (C++, C#).
 Run-time package size reduction: Only the two native binaries
 `Azure-AI-Vision-Native.dll` and `Azure-AI-Vision-Extension-Image.dll` are now needed.
 * **Vision SDK 0.11.1-beta.1** released May 2023.
 Image Analysis APIs were updated to support [Background Removal](https://learn.microsoft.com/azure/cognitive-services/computer-vision/concept-background-removal).